Healthy Homes Assessment Epuni

 Home Assessments Epuni for Rental Properties

-There are numerous concerns to check during the home assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
-The most common are:
+There are many things to check during the home review to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
+Some examples include:

-The repercussions of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy solutions ruling could be significant for property managers and landlords.
-For expert advice, call today to book your rental property home assessment.
+The repercussions of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being in the wrong of the Tenancy services ruling can have a significant impact for property managers and landlords.
+For specialist guidance, contact us today to book your rental properties home evaluation.

 home assessments for rental properties